Pleasant Grove knocks off Van, advances to regional quarterfinals

 Shanequa Henry led the Lady Hawks with 22 points as they improve to 27-4 on the season.

-Coach Marsha Cowling’s squad will now await the winner between Bullard and Canton who play Friday at 7:30 p.m. in Winona.
+Coach Marsha Cowling’s squad will now prepare to face No. 10-ranked Bullard in round three.

 Pleasant Grove also avenges a first round loss to Van two years ago.